neintendo/alx-system_engineering-devops/0x00-shell_basics/README.md

 12-file_type: This scripts checks the type of the file /tmp/iamafile

 13-symbolic_link: This script creates a symbolic link to /bin/ls named __ls__

+14-copy_html: This script copies all HTML files from the current working directory to the parent working directory but only copies files that did not exist before or newer files.